alterNERDtive/VoiceAttack-profiles/docs/general.md

 ## Configuration

-The base profile provides voice commands for changing the profiles settings.
+The base profile provides voice commands for changing the profiles’ settings.
 See [the configuration section](../configuration/general#settings).

 ## Chat